smithis7/tardis/README--IMPORTANT_and_progress_updates.md

 Isaac: I am still having trouble with rst documents, but I did manage to create an html file from one-- I just had to copy and paste the citations into it.
 I also changed the get_journal function so that it returns the full names of the journals instead of the abbreviations.

 Kevin (9/11/2020): Not done, but started on my own terrible attempt at the rst file using a few lines of code in ads.ipynb.
 If you run it, it will make the .rst file but there is still funky formatting that I need to figure out, not finished for today yet.

+Kevin (11/11/2020): Adding my changes, need to make the subscripts and superscripts and fix the element superscripts.